 Just like your physical showroom, you don’t want to let your online one fall behind the times.
 Updating and tweaking your website is absolutely essential, but you want to keep the variety of online shoppers in mind when you do so.

 First and foremost, make sure your pictures and graphics are large, high resolution and dynamic.
 You want to catch eyes.
 Next, make sure that your user-interface is clean and clear.
-Visitors should be able to navigate your site without trouble, and your contact information should be clearly listed on every page.
+Visitors should be able to navigate your site without trouble, and your information should be clearly listed on every page.
 Finally, ensure that your site is optimized for mobile devices.
 If there’s another growing Internet trend beyond online car shopping, it’s doing so on tablets and smartphones.

 3. Know your audiences